Ectropion: outward-turned eyelids

 With trichiasis, the eyelashes grow inwards so that they constantly rub on the surface of the eyes, causing great discomfort.

 Trichiasis is often the result of an eye infection or inflammation of the eyelid.
-However, it can also result from injury or scarring to the eyelid, or may simply occur with age.
+However, it can also result from injury or scarring to the eyelid or occur with age.